 - Birthday Wonderland

 - Heike Monogatari

 - A Letter to Momo

 - Summer Days with Coo

 Where to Watch or Get a Copy of these Anime Films?

 If you’re wondering where you can legally watch these anime movies online?
-There are the major streaming services such as Netflix, Crunchyroll, Funimation and many more.
+There are major streaming services such as Netflix, Crunchyroll, Funimation, and many more.
 Meanwhile, you can also get a DVD copy of these films at Alibris where Studio Ghibli movies and the following films are available:

 These are only some of the anime films with similarities to Ghibli movies.
 Each film delivers its own story with strong messages either in deep educating tone or in light-hearted narratives.